Introduction to Color Theory

 Cost: $470.00

-6 In-Person Sessions
+6 In Person Sessions

 6:30 PM to 9:30 PM

-In the mid- 20th century, two influential artists, Joseph Albers and Johannes Itten, independently developed courses for teaching color theory.
+In the mid-20th century, two influential artists, Josef Albers and Johannes Itten, independently developed courses for teaching color theory.
 Eventually, they went on to publish books on the subject that continue to profoundly influence artists and art students today.
 Their teachings are practical guidance to seeing and understanding visual effects.
 In his *book “The Interaction of Color” Albers wrote “In visual perception a color is almost never seen as it really is – as it physically is.
 This fact makes color the most relative medium in art.”
 In his *book "The Elements of Color", Itten introduces 7 possible color contrasts: "each is unique in character and artistic value, in visual, expressive, and symbolic effect; and together they constitute the fundamental resource of color design".

 *It is not necessary to purchase the books used in this workshop.
 Instructional PDFs including images will be provided.

-Required Materials
+Required Materials:

 LESSON PLAN: